 Back in 1991, this previously derelict farmland was devoid of its original wildlife and not only did &Beyond restore the land back to its original splendour, but we also succeeded in reintroducing the wildlife that once rightfully belonged on that land. &Beyond Phinda was one of the first private or state-owned reserves to successfully reintroduce lion, cheetah, elephant and buffalo, as well as smaller species such as serval, klipspringer, rock hyrax and caracal.
 Years later, a significant portion of the land was returned to its ancestral owners, the neighbouring Makhasa and Mnqobokazi communities.
 And now, after a prolonged absence, the Temminck’s ground pangolin also makes its long-awaited return.

-I travelled to Phinda earlier this month to spend time with our highly experienced Reserve Manager, Simon Naylor, as well as our conservation team and Nicci Wright (a wildlife rehabilitation specialist with 18 years’ experience who is also the Executive Director of APWG, Director of JWVH and the Wildlife Project Manager for HSI-Africa) to learn more about this exciting reintroduction programme.
+I travelled to Phinda last August to spend time with our highly experienced Reserve Manager, Simon Naylor, as well as our conservation team and Nicci Wright (a wildlife rehabilitation specialist with 18 years’ experience who is also the Executive Director of APWG, Director of JWVH and the Wildlife Project Manager for HSI-Africa) to learn more about this exciting reintroduction programme.

 I saw my first pangolin in 2016 and I never dreamed I’d actually get lucky enough to see one again.
 I was over the moon when Nicci received word that the pangolin had woken up and needed to feed.
 Off we sped down Phinda’s dirt roads to meet up with the hungry pangolin and his round-the-clock minder Leno Sierra (an extremely passionate and dedicated volunteer from Mexico).
 En route, Nicci began to share her inspiring story with me.